RahilBA/Named-Entity-Recognition-For-GBM-Bank-Corpus/README.md

 ![](Images/CF.png)

 ### Potential improvements:
 As I mentioned before, even though the model performs well, but it couldn't predict some tags.
 I believe it can be enhanced by taking more cleaning steps like grouping and correcting the labels in the original dataset.
+Also, we might increase the model's predictability on low occurrence tags if we train a base fine-tune BERT.

 ### Libraries:
 tensorflow 2.0.0-rc1